OrianaVenture/VentureValheim/LocationReset/README.md

 ## Changelog

+### 0.4.0

+* Update for game patch 0.216.9
+* Bug fix for multiple leviathans spawning in the same place in multiplayer (needs extra testing)
+* Bug fix for ground locations not detecting player built pieces correctly (incorrect radius check)

 ### 0.3.1

 * Reworked resetting logic of dungeons and locations to only happen if the player is the "chunk owner".
 Should fix a bug where reset times were not being recorded correctly and caused multiple resets to happen in a short amount of time